MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-postgres-service-azure-portal-8.md

 ms.custom: devx-track-python
 ---

-In the global controls of the Azure portal, open the the [Azure Cloud Shell](https://shell.azure.com), connect to the PostgreSQL server.
+In the global controls of the Azure portal, open the [Azure Cloud Shell](https://shell.azure.com), connect to the PostgreSQL server.

 :::image type="content" border="False" source="./media/django-postgresql-webapp/azure-cloud-shell-launch-icon.png" alt-text="How to access the Azure Cloud Shell from the Azure portal global controls.":::